elliotaplant/odds-are-support/README.md

-# odds-are-support
-Support for the Odds Are for Messenger app
+# Odds Are for Messenger Support
+Have an issue?
+Go to the "Issues" tab above to let me know about it.
+Thanks!
+\- Elliot